The Garden Grazer

 Ingredients for Oil-Free Hummus

-• Garbanzo beans (chickpeas): You will need one 15 ounce can of chickpeas for this recipe.
+• Garbanzo beans (chickpeas): You'll need one 15 ounce can of chickpeas for this recipe.
 (Or if you make your beans from scratch, then you will need about 1.5 cups cooked chickpeas.)

-• Aquafaba: This is the thick liquid you will find in your canned chickpeas.
-(Be sure to save some before you rinse and drain your beans.)
+• Aquafaba: This is the thick liquid in your canned chickpeas.
+(We'll set some aside before we rinse and drain the beans.)
 I include aquafaba in my hummus because it helps thicken and bind the mixture.
 Plus it gives it a delightfully creamy, fluffy, and smooth texture.
 (I use aquafaba in place of olive oil for an oil-free version.)
-If you are using home cooked beans, then simply use the cooking liquid in place of aquafaba.
+If you're using home cooked beans, then simply use the cooking liquid in place of aquafaba.

 • Lemon juice: Freshly squeezed is best for bright flavor and acidity.